Quasolaris/AWS_CaseStudy/Terraform/README.md

 }
 ```

-3. Initialize the working directory:
+2. Initialize the working directory:
 `terraform init`

-4. Verify the script:
+3. Verify the script:
-`terraform plan -out .tfpan`
+`terraform plan`

-5. Roll out the configured infrastructure:
+4. Roll out the configured infrastructure:
-`terraform apply .tfplan`
+`terraform apply`

-6. Remove the configured infrastructure:
+5. Remove the configured infrastructure:
 `terraform destroy`

 ### Activate HTTPS LoadBalancer
-YOu need to comment in the marked lines in the main.tf file and also comment in the following:
+You need to comment in the marked lines in the main.tf file and also comment in the following:

 Under loadbalancer ressource in main.tf
 ````terraform